corymsmith/react_native_mqtt/README.md

 # React Native Mqtt

 This project is a wrapper around the javascript implementation of the [paho mqtt client library](https://eclipse.org/paho/clients/js/) to provide drop in compatibility with react native.
 If you happen to be running your own mqtt broker, it must support websockets for a connection to be possible.
 [Mosquitto](https://mosquitto.org/) does not support websockets out of the box and will require some extra work.
-Here is an [example](https://github.com/Introvertuous/smart_home/blob/master/hub/lib/mqtt.js) that uses another broker ([aedes](https://github.com/mcollina/aedes)), which makes it very easy to get websocket support up and running.
+Another broker that does have support for websockets is [aedes](https://github.com/mcollina/aedes), which is the broker I use personally.

 # Install